The biosphere has three basic components.

 [A] Abiotic Components

-These components broadly consist of all non-living elements which are essential for the survival of all living organisms.
+These components of the biosphere broadly consist of all non-living elements which are essential for the survival of all living organisms.

 lithosphere (the solid part of the earth crust),